zenstackhq/zenstack-docs/docs/reference/zmodel-language.md

 ### One-to-one relation

-The _owner_ side of the relation declares an optional field typed as the data model of the _owned_ side of the relation.
+The _owner_ side of the relation declares an optional field typed as the model of the _owned_ side of the relation.

-On the _owned_ side, a reference field is declared with `@relation` attribute, together with an **foreign key** field storing the id of the owner entity.
+On the _owned_ side, a reference field is declared with `@relation` attribute, together with a **foreign key** field storing the id of the owner entity.

 ```prisma
 model User {